skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 #### Step 3: Log into your Snowflake account

 Next, connect to your Snowflake account from within Posit Workbench.
-Under `Credentials`, click on the button with the Snowflake icon to sign into Snowflake.
+Under `Credentials`, click the button with the Snowflake icon to sign in to Snowflake.
 Follow the sign in prompts.

 ![](assets/posit_workbench/03-snowflake_login.png)